emmanuelroque/pdefourier/README.md

 ## Acknowledgments

 * Thanks to the Maxima's developers team, for maintaining such a wonderful software
-* Tanks to the KeTCindy team for their support
+* Tanks to the [KeTCindy](https://ctan.org/pkg/ketcindy) team, particularly its main developer Setsuo Takato, for their support